-The birth of their daughter Martha in September increased their happiness.
-In ten years the family gained five more children.
-Only two lived to grow up: Martha, called Patsy, and Mary, called Maria or Polly.
+The birth of their daughter Martha in September 1772 increased their happiness.
+Within 10 years the family gained five more children.
+Only two children lived to adulthood: Martha, called Patsy, and Mary, called Maria or Polly.

-The strain of frequent pregnancies weakened Martha so gravely that Thomas curtailed his political activities to stay near her.
-He served in Virginia’s House of Delegates and as governor, but he refused an appointment as a commissioner to France.
-Just after New Year’s Day, 1781, a British invasion forced Martha to flee the capital in Richmond with an infant girl - who died in April.
-In June, the family barely escaped an enemy raid on Monticello.
-She bore another daughter the following May, and weakened by a difficult childbirth, her health steadily deteriorated.
+The physical strain of frequent pregnancies weakened Martha Jefferson so gravely that her husband curtailed his political activities to stay near her.
+He served in Virginia’s House of Delegates and as governor, but he refused an appointment by the Continental Congress as a commissioner to France.
+Just after New Year’s Day, 1781, a British invasion forced Martha to flee the capital in Richmond with a baby girl a few weeks old—who died in April.
+In June the family barely escaped an enemy raid on Monticello.
+She gave birth to another daughter the following May, and weakened by a difficult childbirth, her health steadily deteriorated.
 Jefferson wrote on May 20 that her condition was dangerous.
 After months of tending her devotedly, he noted in his account book for September 6, 1782 “My dear wife died this day at 11–45 A.M" at the age of 33.

 Jefferson never brought himself to record their life together; in a memoir he referred to 10 years “in unchequered happiness.”
 Half a century later his daughter Martha remembered his sorrow: “the violence of his emotion . . . to this day I dare not describe to myself.”
 For three weeks he shut himself in his room, pacing back and forth until exhausted.
 Slowly that first anguish spent itself.
-In November he agreed to serve as commissioner to France, eventually taking "Patsy" with him in 1784 and sending for "Polly" later.
+In November he agreed to serve as Minister to France, eventually taking Patsy with him in 1784 and sending for Polly later.

 When Jefferson became president in 1801, he had been a widower for 19 years.
-He had become as capable of handling social affairs as political matters.
+He was as capable of handling social affairs as political matters.
 Occasionally he called on Dolley Madison and other spouses of Cabinet members for assistance.
 It was Patsy—now married to Thomas Mann Randolph Jr.—who appeared as White House hostess in the winter of 1802-1803, when she spent seven weeks there.
-She was there again in 1805–1806 and gave birth to a son named for James Madison, the first child born in the White House.
-It was Patsy Randolph with her family who shared Jefferson’s retirement at Monticello until he died there in 1826.
+She was there again in 1805–1806 and gave birth to a son named for James Madison, the first president’s grandchild born in the White House.
+It was Martha Randolph with her family who shared Jefferson’s retirement at Monticello until he died there in 1826.